LLNL/HPC-Tutorials/mpi/implementations.md

 - Thread-safe
 - Compiling and running Intel MPI programs: see the LC documentation at: https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=137725526

-## CORAL Early Access and Sierra Clusters:
+## CORAL 1 Early Access and Sierra Clusters:

 - The IBM Spectrum MPI library is the only supported implementation on these clusters.
 - Based on Open MPI.
 Includes MPI-3 functionality.
 - Thread-safe
 - NVIDIA GPU support
 - Compiling and running IBM Spectrum MPI programs: see the Sierra Tutorial at https://hpc.llnl.gov/training/tutorials/using-lcs-sierra-system

+## CORAL 2 Early Access and El Capitan Clusters:

 ### MPI Build Scripts